 Not only will you know exactly what you’re eating.
 Save yourself some calories and get the right nutrients you need, but you’ll save yourself some money too!

-This red pepper, tomato and kidney bean soup is just one of my many soup recipes.
+This vibrant kidney bean soup is just one of my many soup recipes.

 If you like this one, then please check out my other soup recipes. 😀